Education is the most powerful way you can change the world...Nelson Mandela

 Abacus toddlers learn to develop their motor skills and use real materials to carry out real tasks within Practical Life.
 They learn to pour and carry items with the use of carefully constructed exercises and materials designed to stimulate their confidence and development.
 Toddlers also begin with language and recognition to begin the transition to reading and writing.
 In addition, there is Culture and Music and Outdoor Activities.

 The Primary Program at Abacus covers several subject areas with varying and increasing levels of skills and knowledge, each of which is geared and targeted to each child individually to encourage learning.
-Each child has its own lesson plans based on their mastery of a previous lesson or activity.
+Each child has their own lesson plans based on their mastery of a previous lesson or activity.
 The areas of focus include Practical Life, Sensorial: ordering, classifying, describing sensory impressions, Mathematics: number concepts, numerals, operations, decimal system, fractions, Language: oral language, writing, reading, grammar, composition, Cultural Activities: culture, geography, science, art, music and movement activities, and Outdoor Activities: playground, hikes, games, and exercises.

 The Kindergarten program at Abacus is designed to meet and exceed the PA Department of Education's Kindergarten curriculum.
 We cover all subjects including Math, Language, Culture, Science, and Art.
 Each subject area is mapped to the specific concepts outlined in the PA DoE Kindergarten curriculum to ensure that the learning concepts correlate and exceed the requirements.
 Additionally, our Montessori approach enables the child to become an independent learner which facilitates a very easy and smooth transition to 1st Grade in public or private schools.